 In The Seven Realms Series, Princess Raisa is kidnapped by notorious gang leader Hanson "Cuffs" Alister halfway through the first book.
 After he drags her into his hideout, she expects some kind of ravishing.
 However, she is dismayed to learn that he kidnapped her for the sheer hell of it, and only wants to get some sleep.
 This eventually leads to them teaming up.

-In Sir Gawain and the Green Knight, the Green Knight Sir Bertilak's wife lays down in Gawain's bed and tries to seduce him.
+In Sir Gawain and the Green Knight, the Green Knight Sir Bertilak's wife lies down in Gawain's bed and tries to seduce him.
 At one point she says he is strong enough that he could just take her if he wanted, though the concept offends him greatly.
 This is actually part of a Secret Test of Character that is set up by the Green Knight himself.

 Not exactly "ravishing", but in one episode of Frasier, Roz — who has an active sex life — tells Frasier in annoyance that she's been flirting with a handsome guy she's seen sitting behind her at a few recent basketball games, but he hasn't made any moves towards her.
 Roz goes so far as to worry about whether there's something disfiguring about the back of her head that he's seeing which is putting him off.
 Frasier points out that he could be married, gay, or even — shock horror — going to a basketball game to actually watch the game, and not to try and score with the ladies.